di-sukharev/design-patterns/behavioral/state/state.md

 # State pattern

+State pattern manages object behaviour when object is dependent on different states.

 ## Problem

+When object has different behavior dependent on object's state, usually its managed via lots of if/else or complex switch statements, which polute the code and are difficult to maintain.

+## Solution

 State pattern manages complex if/else logic allowing objects behave differently depending on their state.
 From the outside object has same API, but the results of using the object are different.